learn-co-students/js-if-else-files-lab-bootcamp-prep-000/README.md

 var name = "Susan"
 ```

-Re-run your code and boom! you did it :) In later steps, we'll be doing our testing in other files.
-For now, let's revert index.js to its original state.
+Re-run your code and boom! you did it :)

+In later steps, we'll be doing our testing in other files.
+So, for now, let's revert index.js to its original state.
 Make sure the index.js file is saved and that it looks like this:

 ```
 var name = "Joe"